Natz81/titanic-kaggle/README.md

-# titanic-kaggle
+# Competição do Titanic no Kaggle
-Como participar de sua primeira competição no Kaggle usando dados do Titanic
+Como participar de sua primeira competição no Kaggle usando dados do Titanic.